 Acquired by the Royal Thai Embassy - 1992

 The Embassy has three floors with rooms symmetrically grouped around an atrium which is lit from the skylight roof.
 While its original characters being well preserved, many interior furnishings are Thai.
 The rooms in the villa were adapted to function as the government office.
 The basement is now used as the consular section of the Embassy where the public come to obtain the consular services.

-On the ground floor, there is a Greco-Roman styled - atrium in the centre of the building, consisting of an intricate skylight roof.
-At the centre of the floor under the atrium lies the under floor lighting system beneath glass bricks, illuminating the room from below.
+On the ground floor, there is a Greco-Roman styled - atrium in the center of the building, consisting of an intricate skylight roof.
+At the center of the floor under the atrium lies the underfloor lighting system beneath glass bricks, illuminating the room from below.
 The library on the ground floor is elegantly decorated with stained glass and paintings.

 On the Upper floor, the upper gallery surrounded the central atrium runs an elaborate Grecian frieze depicting ‘A Day in Hellas’ painted by the artist Carl Gustav Wetterstrand.